 Adding helpful herbs to your diet can be a great way to be more self-sufficient and responsible for your own health and well-being.
 While herbs cannot entirely take the place of modern medicine, they can help reduce the need for it.
 Medicinal herbs are not just for when you actually get sick.
 They can also help keep you well when you incorporate them into your daily life.

 A great herb to start with is turmeric.
 Turmeric has been widely used to treat a variety of conditions for hundreds of years.
 It’s known to have anti-inflammatory properties that people have traditionally used to treat everything from headaches, heartburn, fatigue, skin problems, arthritis, to IBS and toothaches.
-Turmeric is also high in anti-oxidants, making it great at preventing cancer and other age-related diseases.
+Turmeric is also high in anti-oxidants, making it great at preventing many age-related diseases.

 It’s also easy to find at your local grocery store and can be incorporated into daily meals without much effort.
 Here’s how.